aminnie/Ketron-EVM-MIDI-Controller/README.md

 -  Prepare the board to load our custom solution in the code.py and keymap.cfg file into the controller board.
 -  You have the following options:
    - Simply copy the code files from a local disk to the MacroPad USB drive mounted as 'CIRCUITPY'.
-   - Use an editor such as NotePad+ to open the extracted controller files from the download and do a SaveAs into the CIRCUITPY drive.
+   - Use an text editor such as NotePad++ to open the extracted controller files from the download and do a SaveAs into the CIRCUITPY drive.
 This often is the easiest way to update the code.
    - Download the Mu Editor to your PC.
 Mu will connect to the Macropad board and allow you up/download and edit the code.py file.
 It also has a REPL terminal that can be used to interact with the board during development and debugging.

 ### Testing the EVM Controller: